seldo/galls-law/fluent-conf.md

 ![fit](images/registry_john_madden.png)

-^ Simplified diagram of our services.
+^ Here's a simplified diagram of our services.
 We changed our platform AND our database.
 We went from js inside couchdb to js in node services.
 Also changed how we stored our data.
 Want to show you something cool.

 ---